-The impact of finalizing and implementing treaties also impacts PGT services.
-Withdrawal of the federal government from providing services on reserve upon treaty implementation may, depending on the treaty, involve new responsibilities for the PGT.

-The PGT continues to work jointly with First Nations reserve communities, Health Authorities and police services in coordinating resources to respond to abuse of vulnerable adults, including assisting in development of related interagency protocols.
+The conclusion of treaties with various First Nations groups also impacts PGT services.
+As the federal government withdraws from providing services on reserve after treaty implementation, the PGT may, depending on the terms of the treaty, face new responsibilities that may impact services for children and youth, vulnerable adults and the estates of deceased persons.
+The PGT continues to work in partnership with First Nations, Health Authorities and police services in coordinating resources and developing interagency protocols.

-While the PGT is eager to improve service delivery to Aboriginal British Columbians, its ability to accomplish this in a timely manner is constrained because the PGT is largely self funding through fees and commissions paid by clients and receives no public funding to facilitate this.
-As further treaties are signed in which services formerly delivered by the federal government are to be delivered by the FGT, the resourcing gap will likely be exacerbated unless offsetting funding is provided to the PGT.
-Improving service is further constrained as resources do not permit a PGT regional office in the northern region of the province where many Aboriginal clients live.
+Though eager to improve service delivery to Aboriginal British Columbians, the PGT is limited in its ability to implement improvements as it receives no additional public funding to facilitate service improvements and most of these services are either unable to generate enough revenue to offset costs or more likely, fall into the category of public services that do not generate revenue.
+As further treaties are signed and services formerly provided by the federal government are now expected to be delivered by the PGT, the lack of funding to implement targeted service enhancements will only exacerbate issues.
+Improving service is further constrained as PGT resources are insufficient to enable the addition of a PGT regional office in the northern region of the province where many Aboriginal clients live.

-c.
-An Evolving Legal Services Environment
+5. Evolving Legal Services Environment

 Providing for legal services to clients is a major PGT responsibility as a fiduciary and is a growing service area.
-The increase in the number of class proceedings is a significant pressure for the PGT to determine which of its clients might be class members.
-The PGT faces a particular challenge in trying to determine this because many adult clients have no family and few records of their lives prior to PGT involvement.
+The increase in the number of class proceedings creates a significant pressure for the PGT to determine which of its clients might be class members.
+This is a particular challenge for the PGT as many adult clients have no family and few records of their lives prior to PGT involvement.
 Also, mental incapacity may limit the ability of clients to provide a reliable account of their experiences.
 While externally incurred costs arising from researching and securing records required to assess possible eligibility are borne by the clients, these demands also impact overall PGT organizational capacity and resources.
-The PGT is currently considering potential claims related to 12 separate categories of class actions and related group proceedings.
-Several others have been reviewed but will not be pursued unless the PGT becomes aware of a possible claim for a client.